lnurl/luds/lnurl-deposit.md

     ```

 4. `LN WALLET` Displays a direct deposit confirmation dialog allowing `LN_SERVICE` to send payments to the user's wallet without interactions.
 This permission can be revoked by the user at any time.

+5. Once the user accepts, the `LN_SERVICE` POSTs the deposit information using the callback in the previous step.

+    ```
+    {
+        callback: String, // the URL which the LN SERVICE will use when requesting a direct deposit invoice for the user
+	k1: String, // random or non-random string to identify the user's LN WALLET when using the callback URL
+        maxWithdrawable: MilliSatoshi, // max withdrawable amount for a given user on LN SERVICE
+        defaultDescription: String, // A default direct deposit invoice description
+        keysend: Boolean, // Set true to use keysend instead of regular invoices
+        minWithdrawable: MilliSatoshi // An optional field, defaults to 1 MilliSatoshi if not present, can not be less than 1 or more than `maxWithdrawable`

+    }
+    ```

 5. Once accepted by the user, the `LN SERVICE` can use the callback (or keysend) given by `LN WALLET` to send funds to the user at any time in the future (until the direct deposit relationship is revoked by the wallet).
 An example of a URL callback to make a deposit would be initiated as: